 9. Remember to provide consistent customer service in their language!

 Having taken the initiative to translate your e-commerce website in order to encourage overseas customers to buy from you, don’t then make the mistake of falling short when it comes to the after-sales service.
 You are likely to receive enquiries from overseas customers, written in their own language, so make sure you have a system in place for translating these enquiries and responding appropriately in the customer’s language.
 This should also extend to localising automatic emails to clients with regards to orders, including order confirmations, shipping updates and any feedback requests.
 It is no use speaking your customers’ language before they buy your products, then expecting them to speak English for any follow-up enquiries!

 Testing your website works as intended in your target markets is an excellent idea.
 The best way to ensure this is by working with an in-house native speaker or a contact in your local target market.
 Conducting a thorough trial of your localised e-commerce website, including a test product purchase, with the help of a native speaker allows you to iron out any issues or inconsistencies before releasing it to the public.
 One important point to note when planning your new website is that most languages will take up more space than English.
 Being aware of this allows you address this issue at the outset.
 It might also be worth running a search for your website using the search engines in your target market – it may surprise you to learn that not everyone relies on Google, so consider your position on other search engines, specifically the ones popular within your target countries.

 You’ve probably guessed by now that we’re incredibly enthusiastic about all things languages!
-So if you have a question about setting up an ecommerce website in different languages, or would like to know more about us, please get in touch on email@example.com or call us on + 44 (0) 1926 335 681.
+So if you have a question about setting up an ecommerce website in different languages, or anything else to do with marketing translations, please get in touch on firstname.lastname@example.org or call us on + 44 (0) 1926 335 681.